DALAI-project/Table_segmentation/README.md

 <img src="table_example.jpg"  width="40%" height="40%">

-The code, provided by [Alpha Logos Software Oy](https://www.alphalogos.fi/), contains several functions used for detecting table lines as well as content elements from tables in digitized document images.
+The code, provided by [Alpha Logos Software Oy](https://www.alphalogos.fi/), contains several functions that can be used for detecting table lines as well as content elements from tables in digitized document images.
+The code has been developed specifically to detect table lines and content elements from Finnish ship logbooks from the late 19th - early 20th centuries (see example image above), and the default parameter values are optimized for that dataset.
+Most probably achieving good segmentation results with different datasets will require adjustment of the parameter values.

 The documentation of the code is provided in a separate `documentation.pdf` file, and more detailed information on many of the functions and parameters can be found from the documentation of the [OpenCV](https://opencv.org/) library.
-The code has been developed specifically to detect table lines and content elements from Finnish ship logbooks from the late 19th - early 20th centuries (see example image above), and the default parameter values are optimized for that dataset.

 ## Installation